drewbailey/blog-posts/ng-cli.md

 ## Up and running with Angular 2 and the Angular-CLI

 There has been a lot of talk about Angular 2 and all the new features and tooling it brings.
-Whether you are interested in playing around with the new framework to see what its all about or are getting ready to use it for your next production application, setting up something new is never a task I look forward to.
-Luckily, the [Angular-CLI](https://cli.angular.io/) makes it a breeze to get up and running with the latest and greatest angular has to offer.
+Whether you are interested in playing around with the new framework to see what its all about or are getting ready to use it for your next production application, setting up something new is never a task I look forward to, until now.

-The Angular-CLI is a command line interface that is based off of the ember-cli project.
-It provides extremely useful commands to help you rapidly build new angular applications and can even deploy your application for you using github pages or firebase.
-In this post I will walk you through some of the features the tool has to offer, and then we will create and deploy a simple application to github pages.
-Mike Brocchi did a really great talk at ng-conf 2016 which you can find [here](https://youtu.be/wHZe6gGI5RY).
+The Angular team understands getting into a new framework is hard, thats one of the reasons why they decided to create the [Angular-CLI](https://cli.angular.io/).
+The Angular Command Line Interface makes it a breeze to get up and running with the latest and greatest angular has to offer, it even lets you deploy your application to github pages!
+In the rest of this post we will go over a lot of the features the Angular-CLI has to offer and deploy or application to github.

+I also highly reccomend looking at Mike Brocchi's talk from ng-conf 2016 which you can find [here](https://youtu.be/wHZe6gGI5RY).
+Now lets dive in.

 ### Install the CLI
 Getting started with the angular-cli is easy, to install just enter the following command.